katersonnbert/gitnotes/git.md

-git status					| shows project status git add []                  | add files to git repository git add .                   | adds all files recursively to repository which are not managed by git yet git commit                  | commits all added or removed files to/from local git repository git remote                  | show all remote repositories git pull origin master      | pull from master branch
+git status					| shows project status git add []                  | add files to git repository git add .                   | adds all files recursively to repository which are not managed by git yet git add -p                  | steps through all changes and asks if they should be staged for commit git commit                  | commits all added or removed files to/from local git repository git remote                  | show all remote repositories git pull origin master      | pull from master branch